danielharrell/does_music_move/does_music_move.md

 what we heard, and nothing comparable to its conclusiveness in the life we have to live.

 This, then, is what I take to be the problem with our talking as if music moved.
 Talking that way fails to distinguish our experience of music from a dream, in which nothing we experience really happens.

 #### II.
 The importance of the problem. [part two]

 As I said at the start of my lecture, I also take this problem to be important.
-To explain why,
-I want to discuss this problem again, but now as a problem not simply with our experience of music, but more generally, with our experience of the world.
+To explain why, I want to discuss this problem again, but now as a problem not simply with our experience of music, but more generally, with our experience of the world.
 For we talk, and think, not just as if music moved, but as if *anything* moved.
 But this too involves a kind of nonsense, known since the time of Parmenides and Zeno.
-And it proves to be the same kind of nonsense we encountered in the supposed movement of music.
+And it proves to be the same kind of nonsense we encountered in the movement of music.

 To see this, recall my earlier account of why there really isn't a space for a melody to move in.
 For the melody, in this respect, is temporal rather than spatial.
-It is composed of the places, or notes, it moves between; and can only be what it is by becoming so.
-So there isn't a space, strictly speaking, for it *to move* in, with the continuity or identity of truly spatial things like our hand, for example, in following that melody.
+It is composed of the places, or notes, it moves between, and can only be what it is by becoming so.
+So there isn't a space, strictly speaking, for the melody *to move* in, with the continuity or identity of truly spatial things, like our hand in following that melody.
 But while our hand may be spatial in this respect, the *motion* of our hand is temporal, just like the melody.
-It too is composed of the places moved between, and can only be what it is by becoming so.
-But this implies that there isn't really a space for our hand to move in, or indeed for anything to move in.
+In a sense it too is composed of the places moved between, and can only be what it is by becoming so.
+But this implies, on the earlier account, that there isn't really a space for our hand to move in, or indeed for anything to move in.
 There is only a space for it to be contained in, and to